beeminder/BeeSwift/README.md

 ### Contributing

-Make a branch off of master and send a pull request!
+Read and sign [beeminder.com/cla](beeminder.com/cla).
+Then make a branch off of master and send a pull request!